Searching for the indigenous petroglyphs of the Passamaquoddy people

 The trip changed as we needed more information so we decided to see if we could find more information at the Passamaquoddy Pleasant Point Reservation, also known as Sipayik.
 The Passamaquoddy people, known as the "People of the Dawn," live on a peninsula near the Passamaquoddy Bay.
 As a rainy day and on a Sunday the museum was closed for the Passamaquoddy Days festival.
 As we could not find any information, we decided to head to Holmes Point which we read also had petroglyphs.

-The trusty Jeep made it's way along the curvy road following the bay to Holmes Point.
+The trusty Jeep made its way along the curvy road following the bay to Holmes Point.
 Again, we could not find the petroglyphs and the tide was coming in.
 My travel companion suggested we call it but as we were already in eastern Maine, we decided to head to Eastport.

 Eastport is this incredible old fishing and boat building New England town established around 1800 along the water with cobbled streets and old pubs.
 We decided to get out of the rain for a while and enjoyed some drinks at the local brewery in Eastport.